 You can easily turn this into a vegan tuna melt on 100% whole wheat toast or 100% whole wheat sandwich thins.
 Either Parmesan or sharp cheddar cheese would be best.

-Or try a no-tuna casserole with with vegetable spirals and cream of mushroom soup.
+Or try a no-tuna casserole with with vegetable spirals and cream of mushroom soup or low carb carrot soup.
 If you want to keep the casserole non dairy, replace the cream of mushroom with almond milk.
-You’ll have to par cook the veggie spirals with 1 to 2 tablespoons of flour for 3 to 5 minutes, then add 1 to 2 cups (you be the judge) of almond milk and simmer for 10 minutes.
+You'll have to par cook the veggie spirals with 1 to 2 tablespoons of flour for 3 to 5 minutes, then add 1 to 2 cups (you be the judge) of almond milk and simmer for 10 minutes.
 This will thicken the cream.

 Don't forget to add a small pinch of salt and/or other seasonings so it's not bland.
 Combine the no-tuna and creamed veggies in a casserole dish.
 Top with cheese (Parmesan or sharp cheddar); maybe add some crumbled whole wheat crackers for texture.
 Then, bake at 375 for 10 to 15 minutes, or until the cheese is melted.